Prud-homme/OC_DA-Python_P4/README.md

 About this program :
 - it allows to manage chess tournaments according to the Swiss system
 - it allows to manage the rating of registered players
-- it allows to display different reports
+- it allows to display different reports (list of players in the database or in a tournament, list of tournaments in the database,...)
 - it uses a json database to store tournaments and players

 ![Screenshot of menu](https://github.com/Prud-homme/image-data-bank/blob/main/projet_4/menu.gif?raw=true)